 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 This page will guide you through the ins and outs of using GeoLytics Planner's Package Plus to navigate, analyze and visualize U.S. Census data.
-If you are looking for other types of Census data, or if you need more information than is provided here, please check our LibGuide on Sources of Census Data or ask a librarian for assistance.
+If you are looking for other types of Census data, or if you need more information than is provided here, please check our LibGuide on the US Census or ask a librarian for assistance.

 Do you know of a useful online demographic data resource?
 Email the link to firstname.lastname@example.org, and we'll add it to this guide.